olibartfast/object-detection-inference/README.md

 ### Inference Backend Options
 Replace `<backend>` with one of the supported options.
 See [Dependency Management Guide](docs/DependencyManagement.md) for complete list and details.

-### Notes

-See [Dependency Management Guide](docs/DependencyManagement.md) for detailed troubleshooting and advanced configuration information.
 ### Test Builds
 ```bash
 # App tests